 Therefore, you should experiment to find out what works best for you and your lifestyle.

 The goal is to come up with a meditation style, length of sessions, and frequency of sessions that make it easy and desirable for you to want to continue your practice.

 And remember….
 Every day is not going to be the same… so chill out, listen to your body and intuition, and ENJOY THE EXPERIENCE!

 Not sure what to do with your hands while meditating?
-Read this: What Do I Do With My Hands While Meditating?
+Check out this post for some ideas: What Do I Do With My Hands While Meditating?